-I am hiring a PhD student to work on fundamental inductive logic programming (ILP) research.
-The topic is flexible, such as using SAT/ASP/MaxSAT solvers or exploring Bayesian methods for noisy data.
-Details here.
+I am hiring PhD students to work on inductive logic programming (ILP).
+The exact research topic is flexible.
+You could work on using SAT/ASP/CP solvers to search for hypotheses, develop Bayesian methods to handle noisy data, or use neural networks to guide hypothesis search.
 If interested, please email me.

 Our research